Almas-Ali/web-alert/README.md

 1. Click "Browse" next to Alert Sound
 2. Pick your own WAV sound file
 3. Or leave default for the built-in alert

+### 🔊 Text-to-Speech Alerts (New!)

+Want to hear a custom message when changes are detected?

+1. In the "Text-to-Speech Message" field, enter your custom message
+2. Examples:
+   - "Alert!
+The website has changed!"
+   - "Price drop detected on your item!"
+   - "New content available!"
+3. Leave it empty if you only want the sound alert

+**How it works:**
+- When a change is detected, the sound plays first
+- Then your custom message is spoken using text-to-speech
+- Works alongside the regular sound alert
+- No additional setup required!

+**Pro Tips:**
+- Keep messages short and clear for best results
+- The voice uses your system's default text-to-speech engine
+- You can test it by adding a monitor and triggering a change

 ## 🎨 Themes